mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 ton Stellaris liner and derivative Polaris freighter.

-The streamlined Stellaris, capable of jump-2 and 2G thrust, is roughly based on the Third Imperium’s Type-R subsidised merchant.
+The streamlined Stellaris, capable of jump-2 and 2G thrust, is roughly based on the Third Imperium’s Type-R subsidized merchant.
 Rather than providing a generalised freightliner, Allarton has a distinct split between the Stellaris and Polaris in terms of commercial capabilities.
 The Stellaris lacks the Type R’s launch, focusing on planetary landings or highport rendezvous to provide transfer capabilities.
-The ship is broader than the Type-R with its half-cylindrical cross-section fully 12 metres in diameter and correspondingly shorter with a lesser wingspan to accommodate narrower downport landing berths.
+The ship is broader than the Type-R with its half-cylindrical cross-section fully 12 meters in diameter and correspondingly shorter with a lesser wingspan to accommodate narrower downport landing berths.
 It features rear cargo doors, but with barely 36 tons cargo capacity this bay is very limited on the Stellaris.